- Written by Dr.Mehmet Demircioglu

 But in real life, that desire can create one of the most avoidable mistakes in hair transplantation.
 A very low, flat, sharp hairline may feel exciting before surgery, yet look artificial later, especially as the face matures and the remaining hair continues to age.

-This is where candidacy matters.
+At this point, candidacy matters.
 A patient who is not yet a good candidate for hair transplant or whose hair loss is still evolving can be harmed by an aggressive juvenile design that looks wrong a few years later.

 Stay patient when you are still in the early healing window and the concern is mild, inconsistent, or strongly affected by swelling, scabs, and lighting.
 In that period, overanalysis usually creates more anxiety than clarity.

-I think it is reasonable to ask the clinic for the immediate post operative photographs, the pre operative markings, and a clear explanation of whether any design adjustment was made and why.
+It is reasonable to ask the clinic for the immediate post operative photographs, the pre operative markings, and a clear explanation of whether any design adjustment was made and why.
 Those are basic accountability questions.

-In my opinion, the answer should be very simple.
 The surgeon who is medically and aesthetically responsible for your result should be designing the hairline together with you before surgery begins.

 This discussion should not be rushed.
-It should include your age, family history of hair loss, facial asymmetry, temple shape, donor reserve, future loss pattern, and the difference between what looks exciting today and what will still look believable later.
+It should include your age, family history of hair loss, facial asymmetry, temple shape, donor reserve, future loss pattern, and the difference between what looks exciting today and what will still look natural later.

 If you are researching options, look for clinics that show consistency, not just excitement.
-Look for surgeon involvement, honest discussion of limitations, balanced donor management, and a medical model that is built around quality rather than volume.
+Look for surgeon involvement, clear discussion of limitations, balanced donor management, and a medical model that is built around quality rather than volume.